 Every culture that thrives in India adds to the glorious diversity that the country has always been proud of.
-The people of Maharashtra have their traditions that are a reflection of their heritage and a result of the climatic, social, and economic conditions that have prevailed in their land in the long run.
+The people of Maharashtra have their own traditions that are a reflection of their heritage and a result of the climatic, social, and economic conditions that have prevailed in their land in the long run.
 The same can be said about the traditional dresses of Maharashtra.

-Facts about Traditional Dresses of Maharashtra
+Traditional Dresses of Maharashtra

-The people of a region adopt a particular style of drapery or clothing as well as ornaments which are passed on from generation to generation, retaining its individuality as well as changing in some aspect or another.
+The people of a region adopt a particular style of drapery or clothing as well as ornaments which are passed on from generation to generation, retaining its individuality as well transforming in some aspect or another.
 Such changes and development in traditional clothing are brought about by geographic, social, political as well as foreign influence.
 Although traditional clothing distinguishes one ethnicity from another, it also emphasizes the unifying solidarity that exists among the people of a particular culture.

-Maharashtra state has been a centre of confluence for various cultures since ages; be it the Kushan, the Hun, and the Muslims from the north, the Greeks and the Romans from the western seas, or the British imperialists who brought Christianity.
+Maharashtra state has been a centre of confluence for various cultures since ages; the Kushan, the Hun, and the Muslims from the north, the Greeks and the Romans from the western seas, or the British imperialists who brought Christianity.
 It is a land that has been ruled by the Peshwas, the Marathas, the Mughals, and the Sultans.
 The rich traditions and culture have been preserved and passed on even during times of overpowering modernisation and Westernisation.

 Traditional Dresses of Maharashtrian Woman